DeafTalent: History

 The hashtag repeatedly became a viral phenomenon with the visibility of deaf roles such as Nyle DiMarco's participation in the reality television series America's Next Top Model and Dancing with the Stars, deaf actress Millicent Simmonds in the horror film A Quiet Place, deaf casting and production in the television series This Close, and Deaf West Theatre's revival of the play Spring Awakening.
 With Spring Awakenings premiere in 2015, The Atlantic reported, "A hashtag has emerged: #DeafTalent, proclaiming the importance and power of diversity in culture."
 When A Quiet Place premiered in 2018, Nikol Prieto, writing for Easterseals, called the film "another example of #DeafTalent, which is a movement that encourages Deaf actors to be cast for Deaf roles instead of hearing actors".
 Prieto added, "The #DeafTalent campaign is about encouraging movie and television producers to provide more opportunities for Deaf actors.
 This movement is not only about bringing awareness to hearing individuals, but also about creating diversity in film and a valid representation of Deaf culture."

-Black Deaf filmmaker Jade Bryan trademarked the hashtag #DeafTalent, which Women's eNews wrote has been used "on social media to bring awareness not only to up-and-coming Deaf talent, but also to commend Black and Deaf women creatives who are veterans in the industry".
+Trademark

+Jade Bryan, a media consultant who says she originated the hashtag to draw attention to Deaf and hard-of-hearing members of the entertainment industry and to oppose the casting of hearing actors in deaf roles, registered "#DeafTalent" as a trademark for entertainment and education services.
+Alexandra J. Roberts, a professor of law and media, wrote that Bryan has sought to restrict others from using the phrase, including by publishing on her website a claim that any use of the hashtag requires a license and by sending messages to deaf community members demanding they stop.
+Bryan's trademark complaint also led to the suspension from Twitter of the UK advocacy group Deaf Talent Collective, which had helped many Deaf actors of color secure roles in mainstream film and television.
+Roberts observes that the uses Bryan contests are largely expressive and non-trademark in nature, and as such permissible as fair use.
+Roberts also notes that even commercial uses of marks similar to a registered mark can lawfully coexist with it where they do not create consumer confusion, a condition more likely to be met when both marks incorporate descriptive terms such as "Deaf talent".